Groundwater situation: Sussex, 13 March 2026

 Groundwater is expected to continue to slowly fall in boreholes.

-However, minor groundwater flood impacts are likely to continue in communities.
+However, minor groundwater flood impacts are likely to continue in West Sussex communities until April 2026.

-In the Ems Valley near Stoughton and Walderton, until at least the middle of March, springs will appear, water will be in fields, flowing down roads (including along Stoughton main road, the road from East Marden, between Cooks Lane and Barley Mow in Walderton and the B2146 near Woodlands Lane), water will affect a small number of cellars in Stoughton and Walderton.
+In the Ems Valley near Stoughton and Walderton, springs will appear, water will be in fields, flowing down roads (including along Stoughton main road, the road from East Marden, between Cooks Lane and Barley Mow in Walderton, and the B2146 near Woodlands Lane), water will affect a small number of cellars in Stoughton and Walderton.

-In the Lavant valley near Chichester, until at least the middle of March, springs will appear, water will be in fields, water will flow down roads near East Dean, groundwater will appear in a small number of basements, and groundwater will affect the ability of the sewage network to operate in East Dean, Charlton, Singleton and West Dean.
-The amount of water flowing on roads near Chilgrove is likely to reduce by the end of the first week of March.
+In the Lavant valley near Chichester, springs will appear, water will be in fields, water will flow down roads near East Dean, groundwater will appear in a small number of basements, and groundwater will affect the ability of the sewage network to operate in East Dean, Charlton, Singleton and West Dean.

-If we get an extended period without rainfall or smaller volumes of rain and less often, then it will become harder for groundwater to rise again this spring.
+With only small amounts of rain forecast, and less often, it will become harder for groundwater to rise again this spring.
 Groundwater flood impacts will remain minor, and should ease by April 2026, sooner in some locations.

 However, the exact groundwater response will depend on the amount, intensity and distribution of any rainfall that occurs.